 Five Tips to Deflect a Ransomware Attack

-Ransomware is malicious software designed to lock computers or data storage until a ransom is paid – keyword malicious.
+Ransomware is malicious software designed to lock computers or data storage until a ransom is paid—with an extra emphasis on malicious.
 The cyber-criminals who write the code for these attacks mean business, to the tune of millions of dollars lost annually.

 Tip #1.
-Create a human firewall.
+Create a human firewall

-Mandating good password hygiene, executing simulated phishing, instituting multi factor authentication organization wide and keeping employees informed of the risks of poor security habits is essential in keeping SMB’s ransomware free.
+Mandating good password hygiene, executing simulated phishing, instituting multi-factor authentication across your entire organization, and keeping employees informed of the risks of poor security habits is essential in keeping SMB’s ransomware free.

 Tip #2.
 Use advanced email protection.

 Tip #3.
-Implement a backup and recovery plan and test it at least annually.
+Implement a backup and recovery plan and test it at least annually

 Tip #4.
-Don’t use administrative accounts.
+Don’t use administrative accounts

 Typically, standard user accounts can’t install software or access critical file systems.
 This means malware installed under a standard account can’t make damaging changes to major files or the network in its entirety.

 Users should make it standard practice to only use the administrative account when requested to elevate permissions.
 Since admin accounts have absolute permission to do things on a machine and network, the security risks that ride along with admin accounts are too high to use liberally.

 Tip #5.
-Secure system administration tools.
+Secure system administration tools

-Few (if any) network users need access to all network resources (such as file shares).
+Few (if any) network users need access to all network resources such as file shares.
 Providing access due to title alone can create an unnecessarily large attack surface.
-These users are typically the most publicly well-known and are more likely to be the targets of an attack.
+These users are typically the highest-profile people in the company, which makes them most likely to be the targets of an attack.

 In-house IT staff or your outsourced cybersecurity partner should monitor sensitive systems and networks for unauthorized access.
 They should also patch and update operating systems, software and other applications as updates become available, so hackers can’t exploit security gaps.